okta/okta.github.io/_source/_use_cases/hooks/index.md

 Lets you return error messages.
 How the error data is used varies by inline hook type.

+Within an `error` object, you need to provide an `errorSummary` property set to a text string.
+Additionally, you can use an `errorCauses` object to supply more information.
+A single error object can contain multiple `errorCauses` objects.
+The fields within errorCauses are: `errorSummary`, `reason`, `locationType`, `location`, and `domain`.

 #### debugContext

 Lets you supply any additional information you wish to store in Okta logs for debugging purposes.
+You can use this object as you wish, sending any information that would be useful for debugging purposes.

 ## Okta System Log Entries